 If you are thinking, “This kinda looks familiar.”
 You’re right!
 A photograph of the Wave was one of the options as a desktop background for Windows 7.
 And I guess before there was Instagram and Pinterest people would wonder about that photo and start asking questions about where in the world it was taken.

 The area is managed by the Bureau of Land Management (BLM), part of the United States Department of the Interior.
 The area is very sensitive, many of the rock formations including the Wave are fairly fragile and you have to be cautious of where you step, not just for your own safety but to preserve rock formations that took millions of years to form.

-Because of the sensitive nature of this area, the BLM only issues 20 permits to hike the North Coyote Buttes Wilderness Area a day.
+Because of the sensitive nature of this area, the BLM only issues permits for a maximum of 64 people to hike the North Coyote Buttes Wilderness Area a day.

 How do I get permits?

-The other 10 permits are issued in a in-person lottery at the Grand Staircase-Escalante National Monument Visitor Center in Kanab, Utah, the day before you want to hike.
+The other 48 people and/or 12 group permits are issued in a in-person lottery at the Kanab Center Gymnasium, 20 N. 100 East in Kanab, Utah, the day before you wish to hike.
 You must be onsite to apply between 8:30AM and 9AM.
 The lottery takes place at 9AM and it’s literally a lotto style drawing with little balls in a bingo ball cage.
 Only one person per group can enter the drawing and if you win you must pay by cash or check.
 You can only win the walk-in lottery once every two weeks.
 Check out the BLM website as the drawing days change with season and based on holidays.

 Important things to keep in mind about the permit lottery:

 - Everyone, regardless of age, must be included in the permit.
 This includes infants that are not walking.